Manik2000/postgres-playground/README.md

 ## Query exercises

-You can find a ;ist of exercises here: https://manik2000.github.io/postgres-playground/.
+You can find a list of exercises here: https://manik2000.github.io/postgres-playground/.

 ## Disclaimer